PaloAltoNetworks/rbac-police/docs/policies.md

 The [policy library](./lib) includes ~20 policies that alert on identities possessing risky permissions, each detecting a different attack path.

 ## Writing Custom Policies
-Policies are written in Rego, and receive input in the schema produced by `rbac-police collect`, as defined in [collect.md](./collect.md).
-Policies should define a `describe` rule, at least one violation type they produce, alongside one or two evaluators.
-Below is the [nodes_proxy](../lib/nodes_proxy.rego) policy, for example.
+Policies are written in Rego, and receive input in the [schema](./collect.md#output-schema) produced by `rbac-police collect`.
+Policies should define a `describe` rule, at least one violation type they produce, and an evaluator.
+Below is the [nodes_proxy](../lib/nodes_proxy.rego) policy for example:

 ```rego
 package policy